 Direct answer

-- Write your content using headings, lists, and tables.
+- Write your content using headings, lists, tables, code blocks, Mermaid diagrams, and KaTeX math.

-- Use the live preview to check layout before export.
+- Use the live preview to check layout, spacing, and section flow before exporting.

-- Adjust spacing, line breaks, and section order if needed.
+- Adjust headings, line breaks, and section order if needed.

 Tips for cleaner PDFs

-- Use tables only when they are easy to scan.
+- Use tables only when they are easy to scan on a printed page.

 - Test long code blocks before sharing the final file.